18 Mar Resources for Artists and Creatives

 + Free (and donation-based) Digital Circus Training / Resources from Kevin Wratten of the Roundhouse

-+ MOOC Create in public space, online course (from Monday 30 March on for at least one month)
++ MOOC Create in public space, online course (open until at least Friday, 15th May)

 + Creative Industries has started a hashtag in response to current circumstance: creative professionals are finding solutions to aid communities in their moment of need, they are going to be sharing the stories they find on their social media channels to spread some cheer – to be featured, tag them in your posts and use the hashtag #creatingpositivity!